1nfinigon/omclone/README.md

     more.
     -   need a better way to incentivise progress. some form of long term planning / intermediate objectives is required
+    -   can I train the network to, given a current state and a desired future state, predict value/policy of trying to achieve this state, as well as predicted # cycles?

 # Future work